terrimporter/SSUdiatomClassifier/README.md

 ### SSU diatom v1.0

 Created from the INRA R-Syst::diatom v7.1 dataset available at https://data.inra.fr/dataset.xhtml?persistentId=doi%3A10.15454%2FTOMBYZ (Rimet et al., 2016).
+Sequences were obtained from R-syst::diatom [Feb.
+11/20].
 This version contains 2962 reference sequences and 1198 taxa at all ranks.

 **Taxonomic assignment results should be filtered according to their bootstrap support values to reduce false positive assignments.**  Cutoffs are based on leave-one-sequence-out testing of non-singleton genera.
 Here we recommend MINIMUM bootstrap cutoffs according to query length and assignment rank.
 Assuming your query sequences are represented in the reference set, using the cutoffs presented in the first table below should ensure 99% accuracy.
 If you wish to cast a wider net, you can use the second table below for 95% accuracy.